Kotlin/KEEP/proposals/KEEP-0465-will-become-value.md

 whose identity semantics should not be relied upon.
 That prepares them for migration to [full value classes](https://github.com/Kotlin/KEEP/blob/main/proposals/KEEP-0454-better-immutability-value-classes-MFVC.md).

-In particular, by using the annotation a developer initiates reporting warnings about usages of identity for those classes in the downstream code, allowing not to break with errors the downstream code immediately by marking the classes as `value class`es.
+In particular, by using this annotation a developer helps their downstream users to not break their code when the class is changed to a value class, as those users will get migration warnings about usages which will stop being valid.
-The annotation is necessary for the gradual migration process.
+Without this mechanism, the adoption of full value classes would be a slower and harder process.

 # Table of contents